 Use This Understanding At Home

 All you need to do to harness the power of compost in your garden is add lots of slow-made, well-aged compost to your garden each year.
 Older compost is much more useful for building bacteria and fungi populations than freshly made compost.
-Try to age your compost at least six months and preferably a year or more.
+Try to age your compost at least 6 months and preferably a year or more.

 Avoid using chemicals or synthetic or strong fertilizers (e.g. nothing over 5-5-5) that can harm fungi and bacteria.
-Also, bacteria and fungi thrive in relationship with plant roots.
+Also, bacteria and fungi thrive in relationships with plant roots.
 So, keep your soil planted for as much of the year as you can.

 If you do this, then compost can go a long way toward providing most of the fertility your plants need to stay healthy.